Search in MDM

 Further

-Greetings, if something like that, and you have to drain the oil that remains in the torque converter (here they tell you turbine) that also houses enough oil (it can have several liters there), there are machines that do that, but the Creole way is to disconnect one of the hoses of the transmission that goes to the radiator, place a container at both ends, of some of the two will come out the oil when the oil (Obviously prior to having taken the old oil from the carter), being in Park turns on the engine without accelerating it and observes the oil that comes out (at one of the two ends that you disconnected you will come out the transmission oil), when you see that the clean oil comes out (bright red as new) you turn off the engine and reconnect the hose to the radiator, with this processes you take out the oil from the turbine.
-On YouTube there are several videos that better illustrate the process, write on YouTube "Change Oil Transmission".
+Greetings, if something like that is needed, you'll have to drain the oil that remains in the torque converter (here it's called the turbine), which also holds quite a bit of oil (it can hold several liters).
+There are machines that do this, but the local way is to disconnect one of the transmission hoses that goes to the radiator, place a container at both ends (the oil will come out of one of the two ends when you start the engine), add the new oil (obviously after having drained the old oil from the oil pan), with the engine in park, start it without accelerating and observe the oil that comes out (the transmission oil will come out of one of the two ends you disconnected).
+When you see that the oil is clean (bright red since it's new), turn off the engine and reconnect the hose to the radiator.
+This process removes the oil from the turbine.
+There are several videos on YouTube that illustrate the process better; search "change transmission oil" on YouTube.

 Please connect or create account to join the conversation.